 • agricultural production rights and payment entitlements

-• We cannot support projects that have received funding from other DEFRA schemes, as listed below:
+We cannot support projects that have received funding from other DEFRA schemes, such as:

 Further guidance

-Please see our view our guidance notes for the REPF grant programme in North Somerset for full information about the opportunities available.
+Please see our dedicated webpage for our guidance notes and more information about the opportunities available.